-As with any training sessions, PPE training must be documented, including a description of the information covered during the training session and a copy of the sign-in sheet.
-Training records must be kept of the names of the persons trained, the type of training provided, and the dates when training occurred.
-Information on the specific PPE required to carry out procedures within the laboratory using hazardous chemicals must also be included in the laboratory's Standard Operating Procedures.
-OEHS can provide information, and assistance with conducting hazard assessments and the selection and use of proper PPE.
+As with any training sessions, PPE training must be documented.
+The Office of Environmental Health and Safety (OEHS) provides PPE training through the Percipio training software.
+This software will keep the names of the persons trained, the type of training provided, and the dates when training occurred.
+Information on the specific PPE required to carry out procedures within the laboratory using hazardous chemicals must also be included in the laboratory's Standard Operating Procedures (SOP).
+OEHS can provide information and assistance with conducting hazard risk assessments and the selection and proper use of appropriate PPE.

-It is the responsibility of the P.I. or laboratory supervisor to ensure laboratory staff have received the appropriate training on the selection and use of proper PPE, that proper PPE is available and in good condition, and that laboratory personnel use proper PPE when working in laboratories under their supervision.
+It is the responsibility of the P.I. or laboratory supervisor to ensure laboratory staff have received the appropriate training on the selection and proper use of appropriate PPE, that appropriate PPE is available and in good condition, and that laboratory personnel use appropriate PPE when working in laboratories under their supervision.